See 'The Summer I Turned Pretty' Season 2 Star-Studded Soundtrack

 Why Gina Kirschenheiter Says 'RHOC' Season 17 Made Her 'the Most…

 The Summer I Turned Pretty may be beloved as much for its teen love triangle plot as for the songs that go with it.
-The fan-favorite Amazon Prime Video show quickly won viewers' hearts last year with its season 1 playlist, boasting multiple hits from Taylor Swift and Olivia Rodrigo and more from Phoebe Bridgers, Cardi B, BLACKPINK, Billie Eilish, Carly Rae Jepsen and Jack Harlow.
+The fan-favorite Amazon Prime Video show released the first three episodes of its highly anticipated second season on Friday, complete with a concert-worthy soundtrack.

+Taylor Swift, Olivia Rodrigo, Tyler The Creator and Caroline Polachek all make returns to the song list for season 2.
+The Summer I Turned Pretty author Jenny Han recently revealed on TikTok that the second season will feature nine of Swift's songs -- in the first episode of season 2, the lineup begins with Swiftie-favorite "Last Kiss (Taylor's Version)" from Swift's recently released Speak Now (Taylor's Version).

+Last year's installment included five tracks from Swift, including "Cruel Summer" and "The Way I Loved You (Taylor's Version)."
+The show's season 1 teaser debuted "This Love (Taylor's Version)" from Swift's still forthcoming rerecording of 1989.
+The show's season 2 trailer featured "August," and the official trailer debuted "Back to December (Taylor's Version)" shortly before the Speak Now (Taylor's Version) release on July 7.

 Sean Kaufman stars as Steven, Belly's brother, and Jackie Chung plays the children's mother.
 Rachel Blanchard plays Susannah Fisher, the mother of Conrad and Jeremiah.